Ángela Gurría: Career

 Gurría was one of Mexico's most prolific sculptors.
 She began her career in the 1960s, achieving success and recognition when she dedicated herself to monumental public works in various parts of Mexico.

 In 1952, she began to work as an apprentice to the sculptor Germán Cueto at Mexico City College, learning from him for six years.
-Later she worked under Mario Zamora at the foundry of Abraham González and at the workshop of Montiel Blancas.
+Later she worked under Mario Zamora at the foundry of Abraham González and the workshop of Montiel Blancas.
 However, it was still difficult for women to be taken seriously as sculptors, so she signed her works with male pseudonyms, Alberto Urría or Angel Urría.
 This included her bid for her first monumental piece, called La familia obrera, which was done in 1965.
 When the organisers of the bid found out she was a woman, they were surprised and disgusted, as at the time it will still unthinkable for a woman to do such pieces.

 This piece was followed in 1967, by the creation of a latticework door, 18 meters tall and 3.5 meters wide for the main entrance of the factory set up by the Banco de México for the manufacture of bank notes.
 This work earned her first prize at the III Bienal Mexicana de Escultura.

 Her next work is her best known.
 For the cultural program of the 1968 Summer Olympics, Gurría created a work called Señal, which was placed at the first station of the Ruta de la Amistad (Friendship Route).
 The sculpture is eighteen meters high, consisting of two horn-like figures, one black and one white.
 This represents the participation of African nations in the event, for many their first.
 After the Olympics, the sculpture was moved to a traffic circle on Anillo Periférico in the south of the city.
 After construction of the second level of this thoroughfare, the sculpture was refurbished and reinaugurated by the artist in 2006.

 In 1975 she joined the Gucadigose Group to create a monumental work in Tabasco, working with Mathias Goeritz, Juan Luis Díaz, Sebastián, and Geles Cabrera.